harshitverma-16/Blitz_gateway_Docs/docs/DeveloperAPI/public/SDK/Market Data SDK.md

 ### WebSocket Methods:
 - **connect_ws()**: Starts the WebSocket connection.
+- **stop_websocket()**: Stops the WebSocket connection.
 - **subscribe_market_data(instrument_ids)**: Subsbscribes to live market data for given instruments.
 - **unsubscribe_market_data(instrument_ids)**: Unsubscribes from the market data.
-- **stop_websocket()**: Stops the WebSocket connection.

 ---

 ## Advanced Usage

 ### Reconnection Logic:
-The 8MarketDataWebSocketClien8thas automatic reconnection logic, which attempts to reconnect when the connection is lost.
+The MarketDataWebSocketClienthas automatic reconnection logic, which attempts to reconnect when the connection is lost.

 ### Callbacks:
-can define custom callbacks for handling WebSocket events:

-- **on_message**: The `on_message` callback is used to handle real-time data received over WebSocket.
-The user can assign their own function to this callback, which will be triggered every time a new WebSocket message arrives. for more Info visit [callbackimplementation](callbackimplementation)
+The SDK allows developers to define custom callback functions for handling various WebSocket events.
+These callbacks enable you to control how real-time data, errors, and connection closures are managed within your application.

+- **on_message**: Triggered whenever a new WebSocket message (e.g., tick or market update) is received.
+Developers can assign a custom function to process or display incoming data.

+- **on_error**: Invoked when an error occurs during the WebSocket connection or message processing.
+This callback can be used for logging, reconnection logic, or error notifications.

+- **on_close**: Called when the WebSocket connection is closed, either intentionally or due to a network issue.
+Use this callback to perform cleanup tasks or attempt reconnection.

+For more Info visit [callbackimplementation](callbackimplementation)

 ---

 ## Error Handling